 Example: Driving App downloads and in-store sales.

-Publishers aren’t convinced by this organic reach decline explanation by Brian.
+Social media marketing publishers aren’t convinced by this organic reach decline explanation by Brian.

-We need to have a solution-oriented mindset.
+Media marketing needs to have a solution-oriented mindset.
 I’m sure that your business can also get tons of traffic from Facebook.

 So, let’s look at how Facebook’s news feed algorithm works.
 Then, we’ll dive into some strategies to increase your page’s organic reach.